Speaking out loud and monologues

 What’s the relation with the experiment, you might wonder.

-There usually are many moments during the day that seem like they’ve been skipped, as if you’ve fainted and came back from coma.
+There are usually many moments during the day that seem like they’ve been skipped, as if you’ve fainted and came back from coma.
 You can’t really remember them too well either, they are fuzzy.

 However, during the experiment those moments have dwindled down, they are less frequent because I’m having the out loud talk during them.